-Looking at this you could be mistaken for thinking you are somewhere in the south-west.
+Looking at this image you could be mistaken for thinking you are somewhere in the south-west.
 Make no mistake, this is in the middle of suburbia, with houses either side of its banks.
 Admittedly, I am being highly selective in my composition, but that is the point.

 This image was made in a section in which some restoration work was recently undertaken.
 Although not visible in the photograph, immediately behind the paperbarks are houses.
-The creek runs through suburbia, at the rear of housing whose back fences close off their view and connection to the watercourse behind them.
+The creek runs between the back fences of houses.
+Super six fencing close off the occupants’ view and connection to the watercourse behind them.
 That fencing travels almost the entire length of both sides of the shallow depression that contains Bannister Creek.

 Wista 4×5 field camera, 300mm Nikkor lens on TMax 4×5 sheet film, 1 second at f64.